Premise and Synopses

 The short synopsis is a very simple text field, where you can enter a single page summary of your story.

-You can edit and save the Short Synopsis in the same way as all the other panels: hover over the panel, then click the edit button.
+You can edit and save the short synopsis in the same way as all the other panels: hover over the panel, then click the edit button.
 Complete the field, then click save.
 See the Premise section above for more details.

 Click here to read more about Turn Back Time.